 About Dr. Rojas-Flores

-Dr. Rojas-Flores has produced a variety of mental health resources at the Thrive Center, particularly for leaders who work with undocumented youth with and without DACA status.
+Dr. Rojas-Flores has produced a variety of mental health resources at the Thrive Center for Human Development, particularly for leaders who work with undocumented youth with and without DACA status.
+She is a member of several organizations including the International Society for Traumatic Stress Studies (ISTSS), Society for Research on Child Development (SRCD), and the Society for Community Research and Action (SCRA).

 Resources on DACA